-Dealer Forms in DelawareCompare Car Insurance Rates in 3 Steps
+Dealer Forms in DelawareCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:

-When you buy, sell, or acquire (repossess) a vehicle you will need to file the Dealer’s Notification of Used Vehicle Received (Form MV60 Form) with the DMV; again available directly from the department of dealer licensing.
+When you buy, sell, or acquire (repossess) a vehicle you will need to file the Dealer’s Notification of Used Vehicle Received (Form MV60 Form) with the DMV; again available directly from the DMV.

-Online you can pick up the Dealer Consignment Contract for selling used cars on consignment.
+Online you can pick up the Dealer Consignment Vehicle Contract (Form MV560) for selling used cars on consignment.
 Often when a dealer sells a vehicle the certificate of title needs to be reassigned; the assignment goes from the dealership to the eventual buyer.

 You can only use the title reassignment form if you are a licensed dealer.
-The MV202B Forms, known as Dealers Reassignment of Title, are available at the Dover DMV.
-To get your forms, you need to fill out another form―MV433 and pay $10 per form for a minimum of 10 forms.
+The Dealers Reassignment of Title (Form MV202B) must be ordered from the DMV.
+To get your forms, complete an Application Form (Form MV433) and pay $10 per form for a minimum of 10 forms.

 Repossessing vehicles can be a difficult business.
 If it's your job to collect vehicles that have been used as security on a loan, you have to remain organized and focused.
 Completing the paperwork is important because the whole transaction may come into question when someone involved fights for their vehicle.